EndPointCorp/end-point-blog/2025/10/creating-agentic-ai-apps.md

     print(result)
 ```

-### Building A Dynamic Agent
+#### Building A Dynamic Agent

 We can follow a dynamic approach to create an agentic AI application as well.
 In this approach, without other 3rd party agent orchestration frameworks we can dynamically create task and agentic processes.
 Here I present a simple dynamic agent which can work on any given goal until the goal is met.
-I used OpenAI as LLM in this example.
-The dynamic approach extracts sub-goals from the given main goal.
-Then works on tasks and decides if the goals are met.
+I used OpenAI as the LLM in this example.
+Using the dynamic approach, the agent crew extracts sub-goals from the given main goal.
+Then it works on tasks and decides if the goals are met.

 ```python
 import os